How Long Does It Take To Boil Potatoes For Potato Salad?

 • 2 fresh chopped chives

-In a large saucepan, combine the raw potatoes, water, and a bit of salt.
-Boil the potatoes for 10 to 15 minutes on high heat, or until tender.
+Combine the raw potatoes, water, and salt in a large saucepan.
+Boil the potatoes for 10 to 15 minutes on high heat or until tender.
 Drain the potatoes and return them to the heated pot with the cover on.
-In a food processor, combine the garlic, mayo, mustard, and olive oil and pulse until smooth.
-In a large mixing bowl, combine the cooked potatoes, mayo base, basil, chives, dill, lemon juice, and a teaspoon each of salt, pepper, and red pepper flakes.
+Combine the garlic, mayo, mustard, and olive oil in a food processor and pulse until smooth.
+Combine the cooked potatoes, mayo base, basil, chives, dill, lemon juice, and a teaspoon of salt, pepper, and red pepper flakes in a large mixing bowl.

 Do You Cut Potato Before Boiling For Potatoe Salad?

 However, if you only have big potatoes, chop them into bits before boiling them to help shorten the cooking time.
-Just keep a close eye on them to make sure they don’t turn to mush.
+Keep a close eye on them to ensure they don’t turn mush.
 Check them after 15-20 minutes.

 Do You Have To Peel The Potatoe Before Boiling?

 It is not necessary to peel them before boiling them.
 Cook the potatoes with the skins on, then gently remove the skins when done.
-You can also choose to leave the skin on if that is your desire.
+You can also choose to leave the skin on if you desire.

 How To Prevent The Potatoes From Getting Overcooked When Making Potatoe Salad